 - They mainly feed on zooplankton (typically the larger plankton) as well as meroplankton like fish larvae and eggs.
 They can be cannibalistic and eat other comb jellies as well.

-- When are they common?
+- When are they common (best time to see)?
 Most common in Winter in the IRL.
 Why?
 Possibly: 1.Upwelling.
 Cold water is more dense than warm water.
 In summer months warm water stays at surface and cold water stays below.
 Cold water has more nutrients and oxygen.
 In winter the different waters mix and is more nutritious.
 More nutrients = more food = more comb jellies.
 2. Its predators may be more common in the summer months.
 This has to do with their life cycles.

 - They seem to prefer brackish and polluted near shore waters.